 This post and the photos within it may contain affiliate links.
 If you purchase something through the link, I may receive a commission at no extra charge to you.

 Dates & peanut butter – probably one of my all-time favorite combos!

 Since I’ve been dipping dates in peanut butter for a long time, I decided to make energy balls by blending them together.

-These Date And Peanut Butter Energy Balls are so, so good!
-They are peanut buttery, juicy, naturally sweetened, wholesome, and the best of all – SUPER easy to make.
+These Date And Peanut Butter Energy Balls are so good!
+They are peanut buttery, juicy, naturally sweetened, wholesome, and super easy to make.